lei56/lei56.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD candidate in Computer Engineering at Purdue University.
+subtitle: PhD student in Computer Engineering at Purdue University.
 Advised by Dr. Vishal Shrivastav.

 profile:
   align: right